 Will Savage is a senior studying Communications.
 He started skydiving in December of 2015 because a friend persuaded him to and has accrued over 450 jumps since.
 Will likes skydiving because of the comradery and unique perspective of the world it gives you.
 When he’s not jumping, Will likes skiing, photography, cracking jokes and complaining about the weather.
 He hopes to one day fly camera for tandems and become an AFF instructor.

 Ethan Beattie is an engineering student from Massachusetts.
 Ethan began his skydiving career in 2017 in order to meet skydiving legend John Spear.
 When he is not jumping, Ethan can be found performing his duties as a member of the UConn Space Force R.O.T.C.
-Despite being an absolute snack, Ethan is committed to his true love, Isabel.
+Despite being an absolute snack, Ethan is committed to his true love, Belle.

 Will Howard is a senior Materials Science and Engineering student.
 He earned his license the summer of his freshman year after completing his first tandem in September of 2015.
 Since earning his license he has accumulated over 200 skydives.
 If the weather is nice and you can't find him at the dropzone he is probably flying around the northeast as a private pilot.